Jonas-Verhellen/Bayesian-Illumination/README.md

 Bayesian Illumination's superior performance is illustrated in the plot above, which shows mean values and standard errors of the maximum optimistation score (Tanimoto similiarty to Troglitazone) in function of the cumulative amount of function calls.
 Data obtained in ten independent runs of Bayesian Illumination (GB-GI), a standard quality-diversity algorithm (GB-EPI), a standard genetic algorithms (GB-GA), a parrallel-tempered genetic algorithm (JANUS) and a representative deep generative model (REINVENT).

 ## Features and Settings

+The GB-BI core functionality covers a plethora of fitness functions, molecular representations, acquisition functions, physicochemical descriptors, and structural filters.
+A brief overview is provide here, a comprehensive overview can be found in the documentation and in-depth paractical disscussions on the different options for the configuration files are found in the tutorials suppied with the documentation.

 ### Fitness Functions